elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-You set B to 4.
+You get 4 from B.

 #[]##[85@Bab6a2A0=#[
 [1=4A6cCA]<58c]#[8:2